Tag: books

 • Fiction Writing for Beginners: Introduction

 Having been a writer for well over a decade, having gone to a funded MFA, and having studied and taught literature for at least that same amount of time from K-12 to college students, I’ve decided to set down some thoughts on how to approach fiction writing.
-My hope is to write something approachable and unpretentious, yet still with the depth and scope that I think is necessary for anyone who has decided to start down the path of becoming a writer. ““It’s a dangerous business, Frodo, going out your door.
+My hope is to write something approachable and unpretentious, yet still with the depth and scope that I think is necessary for anyone who has decided to start down the path of becoming a writer.
+I am, after all, not an academic, but a writer and fellow traveler on this strange road.
+“It’s a dangerous business, Frodo, going out your door.
 You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.”

 I hope these chapters will help almost as a map to a new writer.
 It will likely be particularly helpful to Catholic writers, as I’ll be speaking about writing from within that tradition.
 So while I’ll be using the greats like John Gardner, Robert McKee, Flannery O’Connor, Jody Bates, Brian Roley, Margaret Luongo, and George Saunders (among others) as my own writing mentors, I will also be pulling from the well of Catholic thinkers such as Aquinas, von Hildebrand (Dietrich and Alice), Josef Pieper, Benedict XVI, Jaques Maritain, and others to help deepen our understanding of beauty as a transcendental and path to God.
 I hope that doesn’t put non-Catholics off.
 We’ve had more than enough books come from a non-Catholic perspective on the subject (and many of these being wonderful books too!), but I think the Catholic tradition has much to contribute to the conversation–contemporaries like Joshua Hren have proven as much already.